10 Methods for Tenants to Show Proof of Income

 The social security statement is given out by the Social Security Administration (SSA).
 This document gives an accurate view of the income of a prospective renter who is receiving checks from the government.

 Using the tenant’s earning history, the SSA can determine the future benefits he or she will receive.
-However, although an official document, the renter should be made aware that payments from the federal government may be volatile with changing laws in Congress.
+However, although an official document, the renter should be made aware that payments from the federal government may be volatile due to changing laws in Congress.

 • Assist in viewing retiree income